ldragoon/fin-example-repository/README.md

 token to the `admin` session.
 Later on, we can access fedora with httpie like this `http --session=admin http://localhost:3000/fcrepo/rest`.*

-# Next Steps
-From here, we can look at some of the example collections in this project and see how data can be added and maintained in our repository.

-- [Example 1](collection/ex1-pets) This is the most simple example of adding data into the repository.
-The data is born digital, and the organization of the data and the metadata is very basic.

-- [Example 2](collection/ex2-photos) This example explains how to document physical objects, in this case historical photos, and their associated digital representations.

-- [Example 3](collection/ex_sherry_lehmann) Here, we show how you might organize objects that have multiple digital encodings, in this case where each catalog has a complete PDF file, but we also have each page as an image.

 # Advanced Configuration

 ## Running the Server on Default Ports